- Solicitors For Business

 To start your work-related upper limb disorder claim today, get in touch with our specialist team.
 You can either call us on 0800 054 6570 or complete our online enquiry form and we will get back to you as soon as we can.

-- About Work-Related Upper Limb Disorders
+Types of Work-Related Upper Limb Disorders

 Typical examples of these conditions, all of which can have either constitutional or work-related causes, include:

 This involves pain on the top of the hand caused by strain to the extensor tendons.
 You may have localised swelling and pain on resisted movement.
-This can be caused by excessive use of the hand and is often work related.
+This can be caused by excessive use of the hand and is often work-related.

 This is caused by inflammation of the peritendon and, because it is unusual in sedentary people, it has a strong association with excessive hand use.
 You will suffer pain and swelling and crepitus, which is a sensation of grating or crackling within the muscle during movement.